alexovn/ui-finder/README.md

 ## Features
 UI Finder is a feature-rich app designed to help developers be more productive and save hours searching for the right libraries.
 Here are some of its main features:

 - Filter libraries by categories, frameworks, components, and more.
-Use filters section or choose filters right on a library card.
+Use filters section or choose filters right on library cards.
 - Search libraries using the built-in search.
 - Sort and order libraries by creation date, GitHub stars, or npm downloads.
 - Share filtered results with your team and friends using a powerful URL string.
+- Lazy-load libraries using virtual-scroll (powered by [TanStack Virtual](https://tanstack.com/virtual/)).
 - Switch between light and dark theme modes.
 - Mobile-friendly: The app is fully responsive, allowing you to search for libraries directly on your mobile device or tablet.